isomerpages/moe-fairfieldsec/_parents/PDLP/Overview.md

-iPad 9th Gen&nbsp; 64 GB 10.2-inch with Apple Pencil and casing with attached keyboard, includes 3-year warranty and insurance
+iPad 10th Gen&nbsp; 64 GB 10.2-inch with Apple Pencil (USB-C) and casing with attached keyboard, includes 3-year warranty and insurance

-The price of the device bundle (inclusive of GST) is:&nbsp;**S$865.40**
+The price of the device bundle (inclusive of GST) is:&nbsp;**S$880.70**

 Details of PLD bundle for Secondary 1 students in 2025 will be made available by mid-December 2024.